Reviewable/nodefire/README.md

  *     options.
 After callbacks receive the same descriptor decorated with `startTime`, `duration`,
  *     optional `error`, and transaction metadata.
 Transaction duration is averaged across its
  *     tries.
 A returned promise blocks the operation from advancing past the selected trigger
  *     until it settles.
+If an after callback fails after a successful operation, its error is
-If both the operation and an after callback fail, the operation error is
+ *     propagated to the caller.
+If both the operation and an after callback fail, the operation
- *     retained and the callback error is attached as its `cause` (or `interceptorError` if it
+ *     error is retained and the callback error is attached as its `cause` (or `interceptorError`
- *     already had a cause).
+ *     if it already had a cause).
  * @param {'before' | 'after'} trigger The callback trigger.
 Defaults to `before`.
- * @return {Function} An idempotent function that removes the callback.
  */
 static interceptOperations(callback, trigger = 'before')